Postprofessional Doctor of Physical Therapy Online

 Board-Certified Pediatrics Clinical Specialist

-Dr. Armengol McCurdy (adjunct), graduated with a bachelor in communications from Virginia Tech; a master of exercise physiology from Florida State University; a master in physical therapy from the University of St. Augustine, Florida; and a doctor of physical therapy from ATSU.
-She is a Certified Clinical Instructor in 2011.
+Dr. Armengol McCurdy graduated with a Bachelor in Communications from Virginia Tech; a Master of Exercise Physiology from Florida State University; a Master in Physical Therapy from the University of St. Augustine, Florida; and a Doctor of Physical Therapy from ATSU.
+Dr. Armengol McCurdy became a Pediatric Certified Specialist in 2009 and Certified Clinical Instructor in 2011.
 She is the founder of T.E.A.M.
 Kids, P.C., a pediatric therapy agency in Gilbert, Arizona which staffs a group of physical, speech/language, occupational, and music therapists providing therapy services in patients’ homes and in the community.
 Her special interests are in the area of early intervention and sports rehabilitation but she enjoys working with individuals of all disabilities across the lifespan.
 She is a past national presenter at the APTA Combined Sections Meeting (CSM) on the topic of ACL rehabilitation for the young athlete.
 Dr. Armengol McCurdy also authored a children’s book.
-She currently resides in Tampa, Florida where she continues her clinical work in the home health setting.
+She currently resides in Tampa, Florida where she currently works as Director of Physical Therapy for an outpatient private practice.

 Dr. Bradley (adjunct) received her master and doctor degrees in physical therapy from D’Youville College in Buffalo, NY.
 She has worked in a variety of settings including school-based pediatrics, out-patient orthopedics and rehabilitation.
 She is a Credentialed Clinical Instructor through the APTA.